rhettc/ruby-interview-questions/README.md

 A: `#reduce`

 Q: Why might you use `#each` instead of `for/in`?
 A: It's the "Ruby way" - it is an example of how Ruby defines methods that mimic natural language concepts.
-Iterator methods such as `#each` read more naturally. `#each` is a block so it defines a new variable scope. `for/in` depends on the existence of `#each` which implies that `#each` is a more fundamental part of the language.
+Iterator methods such as `#each` read more naturally. `#each` is a block so it defines a new variable scope. `for/in` depends on the existence of `#each` which implies that `#each` is a more fundamental part of the language. `#each` can be refactored more easily into common pre-defined iterator usecase methods like `#select` or `#any?`.

 Q: What happens if a block in Ruby 1.9+ is passed two arguments but only accepts one argument?
 A: Nothing.
 Only the first argument will be passed to the block.